The Gift (2000 film)

-The Gift is a 2000 American supernatural horror thriller film directed by Sam Raimi, written by Billy Bob Thornton and Tom Epperson, and based on the alleged psychic experiences of Thornton's mother.
+The Gift is a 2000 American supernatural thriller film directed by Sam Raimi, and starring Cate Blanchett, Keanu Reeves, Giovanni Ribisi, Hilary Swank, Katie Holmes, and Greg Kinnear.
+It centers on a single mother in rural Georgia who becomes involved in a local missing person case after she experiences a psychic vision.
+The screenplay was written by Billy Bob Thornton and Tom Epperson based on the alleged psychic experiences of Thornton's mother.

-It centers on Annie (Cate Blanchett), who is involved in a murder case when she acquires knowledge of it through her extrasensory perception and psychic abilities.
-The cast also includes Keanu Reeves, Giovanni Ribisi, Hilary Swank, Katie Holmes, and Greg Kinnear.

 Plot

+In Brixton, Georgia, widow Annie Wilson is a clairvoyant who has visions of her late grandmother.
+Annie offers psychic readings to locals to support herself and her three sons.
+She frequently helps locals including Buddy Cole, an emotionally unstable young man who works at an auto repair shop, and Valerie Barksdale, a woman who is currently in an abusive marriage.
+Valerie's husband Donnie has repeatedly threatened Annie and her three children because Annie advised Valerie to leave him due to his abuse.

-In the town of Brixton, Georgia, widow Annie Wilson is a clairvoyant fortune-teller who has visions of her late grandmother.
-After Jessica King, the promiscuous fiancée of the local school's principal, Wayne Collins, disappears, Annie receives a vision revealing that Jessica has been killed and her body thrown into a pond.
+Jessica King, the fiancée of the school principal, Wayne Collins, disappears.
+When Annie receives a vision that Jessica has been killed and her body thrown into a pond, she informs local sheriff Pearl Johnson.
+Despite his skepticism, Johnson searches the pond at the home of Donnie and Valerie Barksdale.

-She informs local sheriff Pearl Johnson of her vision, and despite his skepticism, Johnson searches a pond at the home of Donnie Barksdale, the abusive husband of one of Annie's clients, Valerie.
-Donnie has repeatedly threatened Annie and her three children after Annie advised Valerie to leave him, accusing Annie of being a witch and telling her and her children that she will burn in hell.
-Valerie permits the search while Donnie is absent, but he returns while the search is proceeding.
 The police find Jessica's body in the pond and Donnie is arrested for her murder.

-Buddy Cole, a mentally ill acquaintance of Annie's, harbors a hatred for his father, and tries to explain to Annie why, but Annie is preoccupied and refuses to listen.
-That evening, Buddy's mother calls Annie to come to their house, as Buddy has snapped and has his father bound to a chair.
+While giving Annie a lift home, Buddy bursts into tears.
+She gives him a washcloth that belonged to her husband.
+Buddy wipes his face and does not give it back.
+Buddy hates his father and later tries to explain why to Annie, but Annie is preoccupied with the finding of Jessica's body and does not listen.
+That evening, Buddy's mother calls Annie for help, as Buddy has tied his father to a chair.
 Buddy sets his father on fire, and it is revealed that Buddy's father sexually abused him as a child.
 Buddy is arrested and taken to a mental hospital.